Fantom-Factory/heroku-buildpack-fantom/README.md

 }
 ```

-Sample output from an install should then look like:
+Output from a successful install should look like:

 ```
 #!bash